cosinekitty/astronomy/source/python/README.md

 | `bool` | `ofdate` | Selects the date of the Earth's equator in which to express the equatorial coordinates.
 If `True`, returns coordinates using the equator and equinox of date.
 If `False`, returns coordinates converted to the J2000 system. |
 | `bool` | `aberration` | If `True`, corrects for aberration of light based on the motion of the Earth with respect to the heliocentric origin.
 If `False`, does not correct for aberration. |

+### Returns: #EquatorialCoordinates
+Equatorial coordinates in the specified frame of reference.